timprepscius/MrUDP/README.md

   * Encryption

-I plan to implement an RSA handshake transferring SHA keys.
+I plan to implement an RSA handshake transferring AES keys.
 All packets except for handshake should be encrypted past a session identifier.

   * Handles